 Developers often ask an Information Developer to edit a blog post that they wrote and pushed to the https://github.com/rackerlabs/docs-developer-blog repository.
 Posts in this repository are published to the Rackspace Expert Insights Blog site at https://developer.rackspace.com/blog/.

-When you write a blog, use the writing guidelines in this Style Guide as you would with other documentation that is curated by the Information Development team.
+When you write a post, use the writing guidelines in this Style Guide as you would with other documentation that is curated by the Information Development team.
 Start with the information in the Quickstart.

-Things to consider before writing a blog#
+Things to consider before writing a blog post#

 Before you start writing, consider the following questions:

 What is the goal of this Expert Insights post?
 Describe it in two sentences or less.